-- 23. Leave to appeal to the Court in cases like the present is not as of right but in the discretion of the Court.1 And by section 25(1) of the Court's statute,2 the Court has power when granting leave to appeal to impose "such conditions as it considers necessary".
-As section 25(2) makes clear, that power is a general power and not limited by the restrictions imposed regarding security for costs.
-Section 25(4) provides that the Court has power "vary any conditions it has imposed under this section in such manner as it considers fit".
-The Appeal Committee, exercising the powers of the Court,3 therefore clearly has jurisdiction to vary the conditions initially imposed in the light of its discovery of the aforesaid matters causing concern. - We took the view that the discretion to vary the conditions ought in the present case to be exercised.
-Similar issues have arisen in the English Court of Appeal in the line of cases beginning with Hammond Suddard Solicitors v Agrichem International Holdings Ltd.4 In that case, Clarke LJ (as Lord Clarke of Stone-cum-Ebony then was) held that a condition requiring the defendant/appellant to pay the judgment amount into court as security for the claim was justified where (among other factors) (i) the appellant was a British Virgin Island company against whom it would be difficult to exercise the normal mechanisms of enforcement so that there was a very real risk that if the

-Hong Kong Court of Final Appeal Ordinance Cap 484, sections 22 and 23.

-Hong Kong Court of Final Appeal Ordinance Cap 484.
+- 23. Leave to appeal to the Court in cases like the present is not as of right but in the discretion of the Court.
+And by s.25(1) of the Court's statute, the Court has power when granting leave to appeal to impose "such conditions as it considers necessary".
+As s.25(2) makes clear, that power is a general power and not limited by the restrictions imposed regarding security for costs.
+Section 25(4) provides that the Court has power to "vary any conditions it has imposed under this section in such manner as it considers fit".
+The Appeal Committee, exercising the powers of the Court, therefore clearly has jurisdiction to vary the conditions initially imposed in the light of its discovery of the aforesaid matters causing concern. - 24.
+We took the view that the discretion to vary the conditions ought in the present case to be exercised.
+Similar issues have arisen in the English Court of Appeal in the line of cases beginning with Hammond Suddard Solicitors v Agrichem International Holdings Ltd. In that case, Clarke LJ (as Lord Clarke of Stone-cum-Ebony then was) held that a condition requiring the defendant/appellant to pay the judgment amount into court as security for the claim was justified where (among other factors): (i) the appellant was a British Virgin Island company against whom it would be difficult to exercise the normal mechanisms of enforcement so that there was a very real risk that if the appeal failed, the respondents would be unable to recover the judgment debts and costs, it being "fanciful to think that the appellant will co-operate in the enforcement process"; (ii) the appellant had access to resources which enabled it both to instruct solicitors and leading and junior counsel to prosecute its appeal and ... to provide a substantial sum by way of security for cost; (iii) there was "no convincing evidence that the appellant did not either have the resources or have access to resources which would enable it to pay the judgment debt and costs as ordered".5 - 25.
+Clarke LJ considered that in such circumstances: - Hong Kong Court of Final Appeal Ordinance (Cap.484) ss.22 and 23. - Hong Kong Court of Final Appeal Ordinance. - See s.18(2). - [2002] CP Rep 21.
+See also Bell Electric Ltd v Aweco Appliance Systems GmbH & Co KG [2003] 1 All ER 344; Experience Hendrix LLC v PPX Enterprises Inc [2002] EWCA Civ 1960; and Nomihold Securities Inc v Mobile Telesystems Finance SA [2012] EWCA Civ 40.
+At [41].